-The dunes are a 2 km long sand dune system inland from Lancelin and has the really soft sand that is required for great sandboarding.
-It is a lot of fun to surf or slide down the steep dunes and a must do activity if you are in the area.
+The dunes are a 2 km long sand dune system inland from Lancelin and have the really soft sand that is required for great sandboarding.
+It is a lot of fun to surf or slide down the steep dunes and a must-do activity if you are in the area.

 Lancelin Sand Dunes Opening Hours & Costs

 The Lancelin Sand Dunes are ‘open’ daily from 8 AM to 7 PM.
-However it is recommended to go around mid-Morning if you want to go sandboarding as it is usually the least windiest time of the day.
+However, it is recommended to go around mid-Morning if you want to go sandboarding as it is usually the least windy time of the day.

 Thankfully there is no entrance fee so you can come and go as you please.

 If you want to, you can hire your sandboard in advance.
 There is a 45-minute long buffer zone around the rental time, so do not worry if you are a little bit too early or late when picking up your sandboard.